 Locate the downstream oxygen sensor and disconnect it from its engine wiring harness connector.

-Set your multimeter to Volts DC mode and turn the key On but don't crank or start the engine (this will power up the O2 sensor's engine wiring harness connector).
+Turn the key to the ON position but don't crank or start the engine (this will power up the O2 sensor's engine wiring harness connector).

-With the Key On Engine Off (KOEO), your multimeter should register 10 to 12 Volts DC.
+Your multimeter should register 10 to 12 Volts DC.

 Let's take a look at your test results:

-CASE 1: Your multimeter registered 10 to 12 Volts DC- Good, since this confirms that the rear oxygen sensor's heater element is getting power and ground.
+CASE 1: Your multimeter registered 10 to 12 Volts DC.
+This is the correct test result and it confirms that the rear oxygen sensor's heater element is getting power.

 The next step is to verify that the heater's resistance is within specification.
-For this test, go to TEST 2: Testing the Heater Element's Resistance.
+For this test, go to: TEST 2: Testing The Heater Element's Resistance.